M1ndo/dotfiles/README.md

 | `MODKEY + SHIFT + t` | small app launcher (built in xmonad) |

-# My Keybindings For HerbstluftWm Are The Same As Xmonad And Awesome

 ## Getting Help With Awesome
 *Reporting issues*